Sometimes you have to dance,

 I have done many tango line dances.
 “La Cumparsita” was successful in the Finnish Championships.

-How does making choreographies and designing classes differ from each other?
+How does making choreography and designing classes differ from each other?

 They’re pretty different.
-Well, when you do choreographies you have to think who you’re making the dance to as well.
+Well, when you create a dance you have to think to whom you’re making the dance.
 The moves should be easy and the continuity of them is important – how you switch from one move to another.